 Prof Neil Greenberg Royal College of Psychiatrists Lead for Military and Veterans’ Health

-The poster competition aims to showcase active research in the Armed Forces community.
+The poster competition aims to showcase research in the Armed Forces community.

-Key Information: Poster abstracts (300 words) must be submitted by 06/01/2019.
-The abstract should include a funding statment (not included in the word count).
-Notification of acceptance will be made on the 20/01/2019.
-Presenters must purchase a ticket for the conference, and attend.
+Key Information: Poster abstracts (300 words) must be submitted by 18/01/2019.
+The abstracts should include a funding statement (not included in the word count).
+Notification of acceptance will be made on 25/01/2019.
+Presenters must purchase a ticket for the conference and attend.

-Prizes: Four posters, most highly regarded by an expert panel, will be awarded cash prizes for the following categories: 1) Overall Academic Choice, 2) Sponsors' Choice, 3) Innovative Research, 4) Greatest Impact.
+Prizes: The three posters most highly regarded by an expert panel and attendees will be awarded cash prizes for the following categories: 1) Overall Academic Choice; 2) Sponsors’ Choice; 3) People’s Choice.

 Veterans' Mental Health Conference 2019 will once again be hosted in the Great Hall at King's College London.
 The Great Hall was built in 1829, and over the years has been a prominent location for high end balls and gala dinners.